Girgias/float-int-warning/README.md

 an `int` compatible return is to be expected, this mostly affects mathematical functions, the most notable example being the ``round()`` function when passing a non-positive precision

-Finally, the use of a `float` or float string as a string offset already emits a warning as it needs to perform a conversion, this proposal would generalize this aspect to other areas of PHP.
+The use of a `float` or float string as a string offset already emits a warning as it needs to perform a conversion, this proposal would generalize this aspect to other areas of PHP.

+Finally, attempting to pass a `float` or float string which exceeds the range representable by an `int` already causes a `TypeError` to be thrown.

 ## Implementation notes